OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 The security of an app is an important aspect of an application development cycle.
 A common security best practice recommends that the code be analyzed statically (SAST).

-OutSystems platform provides an API that enables you to download the generated code for the current running apps.
-The source code package returned by the API contains the server-side code and the native code, if it’s a mobile application.

-This enables you to request the source code of an OutSystems application and run-it against one of the in-house SAST tools.
+OutSystems provides an API that enables you to download the generated code for the current running apps.
+For mobile applications, the source code package returned by the API contains the server-side code and the native code.
+With this API, you can request the source code of an app and run-it against your in-house SAST tools.

 <div class = "info" markdown="1">

-The code shared in the API are almost same as the one running on the server.
+The code retrieved in the API is almost same as the one running on the server.
 For security and licensing reasons, some files with configurations, secrets and proprietary code are not shared by the API.

 </div>

 <div class = "info" markdown="1">

-The code in the package does not compile or is executable.
+The code in the package does not compile or is an executable.

 </div>